F-T-Nkosi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions sets the mode of file hello to == olleh 11-directories_permissions script adds execute permissions to all subdirectories for all 12-directory_permissions script makes a directory with the permissions mode 751
+10-mirror_permissions sets the mode of file hello to == olleh 11-directories_permissions script adds execute permissions to all subdirectories for all 12-directory_permissions script makes a directory with the permissions mode 751 13-change_group script changes the owner of the file hello to school